kubewarden/docs/src/writing-policies/go.md

 ## Known limitations

-Currently TinyGo does not provide all the capabilities required to write Chimera policies.
-The basic requirements of Chimera policies are outlined [here](./index.md#recap).
+Currently TinyGo does not provide all the capabilities required to write Kubewarden policies.
+The basic requirements of Kubewarden policies are outlined [here](./index.md#recap).

 This is a quick schema of what works and what doesn't work with TinyGo.